tkraak/FEWD-Fall-2015/slides/unit/4/slides/unit4.md

 ### Cascade continues at the rule level:

 * When 2 rules in a single stylesheet conflict, type of selector determines winner.
+* When selectors have an equal specificity value, the latest rule wins.

 * The .red-text[more specific the selector], the more weight is given to override conflicting declarations.
   * ID selectors (`#happy-cake`)